-In summary, on the application form Mr L confirmed his UK address, age, occupation, annual earnings and selected retirement age (55).
-He also nominated his death benefit beneficiary.
-The form detailed that Mr L would be investing 100% of his fund with FPI.
-The selected retirement age and details of the investment were pre-populated, rather than handwritten like the rest of the form.
+In summary, on the application form Mr P confirmed his UK address, age, occupation, annual earnings, and selected retirement age (55).
+He also nominated his death benefit beneficiary and confirmed that he'd be making a transfer from the AFPS with an approximate value of £51,000.
+The form detailed that Mr P would be investing 100% of his fund with FPI.

+The selected retirement age, details of transferring AFPS scheme and details of the investment were pre-populated, rather than handwritten like the rest of the form.
 And the box waiving cancellation rights was ticked.